pi-apps/pi-ruby/README.md

 ### `get_incomplete_server_payments`

-- Required parameter: `payment_id`
+- Required parameter: `none`
-- Return value: an array which contains 0 or 1 payment objects
+- Return value: `an array which contains 0 or 1 payment object`

 This method returns the latest incomplete payment which your app has created, if present.
 Use this method to troubleshoot the following error: "You need to complete the ongoing payment first to create